lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 FCN value.
 When an All-0 fragment is received and all SCHC Fragments have been received, the receiver updates the expected window value and expects a new window and waits for the next SCHC Fragment.
 If the window value of the next SCHC Fragment has not changed, the received SCHC Fragment is a retransmission.
-A receiver that has already received an SCHC Fragment discard it.
-If all SCHC Fragments of a window (that is not the last one) have been received, the receiver does not send an SCHC ACK.
+A receiver that has already received a Fragment discard it.
+If all SCHC Fragments of a window (that is not the last one) have been received, the receiver does not send a SCHC ACK.
 While the receiver waits for the next window and if the window value is set to the next value, and if an All-1 fragment with the next value window arrived the receiver knows that the last SCHC Fragment of the packet has been sent.
 Since the last window is not always full, the MIC will be used to detect if all SCHC Fragments of the window have been received.
 A correct MIC check indicates the end of the SCHC Fragmented packet transmission.
 An ACK